Part 4 · The Missing Signal

 Respondent, Mumbai

-A bias-aware, citizen-visible approach
+A bias-aware, citizen-visible direction

-• SMS/IVR intake for universal access
+• SMS/IVR intake for wider accessibility

 • Rules mapping that explains every decision